Posted on December 4, 2021 by Kenan

 2. Drink Plenty of Water

 Drinking plenty of water improves health.
-It has been shown in multiple studies that drinking enough water helps in weight loss, weight maintenance, and also to marginally increase the number of calories burned each day.
+It has been shown in multiple studies that drinking enough water helps in weight loss, weight maintenance, and also marginally increases the number of calories burned each day.
 In middle-aged and older adults, drinking water before meals can reduce appetite and calorie intake during the subsequent meal.
 Instead of other beverages, drink water.
 This could help you cut down on your sugar and calorie consumption greatly.

 3. Boost your protein consumption.